sugi-chan/multi_label_pigeon/README.md

-🐦 multi_class_pigeon - Quickly annotate data on Jupyter
+🐦 multi_label_pigeon - Quickly annotate data on Jupyter
 ========================

 This repo is a simple multiclass image extenstion of the pigeon repo by